Outdoor Warning System

 The Outdoor Warning System is activated in the following situations:

-Reports of hail larger than 1.25” in diameter
+- Reports of hail larger than 1.5 inches in diameter.

 Watches vs Warnings

 The National Weather Service will issue alerts based on the weather moving through the area.
-Sound judgement's can be made regarding appropriate actions to take.
+Sound judgment can be made regarding appropriate actions to take.

 A watch means: conditions are favorable for the severe weather event in or near the watch area.